unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 # Shares

 A key feature of Unraid is the management of shares.
 Shares are folders or drives on your Unraid server that can be accessed over a network.
 You can create as many shares as you want on your Unraid server.
-These shares can be secured, and their configuration determines how data is written and distributed across your array or named pool of drives.
+These shares can be secured, and their configuration determines how data is written and distributed across your %%array|array%% or named %%pool|cache-pool%% of drives.

 Unraid offers two types of shares to optimize your data management: